sodazone/ocelloids-sdk/packages/core/README.md

 ## Nested Calls Flattener

-The Flattener, a specialized helper class, recursively extracts all nested calls from a given extrinsic.
-It assigns the subset of events in that extrinsic corresponding to each call and maps any execution errors to the extracted calls.
-This is particularly useful when dealing with extrinsics containing nested batch, multisig, or proxy calls.
+The `CorrelatedFlattener`, a specialized helper class, recursively extracts all nested calls from a given extrinsic.
+It assigns the subset of events within that extrinsic to each call and maps any execution errors to the extracted calls.
+This is particularly useful when dealing with extrinsics that contain nested batch, multisig, or proxy calls.

+A `BasicFlattener` is also provided to skip event correlation while still extracting nested calls.

-The Flattener is utilized within the `flattenCalls` operator and is also exported for external use, such as in an observer handler:
+The flatteners are used within the `flattenCalls` operator and are also exported for external use, such as in an observer handler:

 ```javascript
 // Flatten and log extrinsic 8695536-2 on Rococo ([Subscan link](https://rococo.subscan.io/extrinsic/8695536-2))